microsoft/api-guidelines/Guidelines.md

 ### 12.1.
 Versioning formats
 Services are versioned using a Major.Minor versioning scheme.
-Services MAY opt for a "Major" only version scheme in which case the ".0" is implied and all other rules in this section apply.
+Services MAY opt for a "Major" only version scheme in which case the ".0" is implied, and all other rules in this section apply.
 Two options for specifying the version of a REST API request are supported:
 - Embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1.0/products/users`
 - As a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`